-• The second phase of the assessment consists of obtaining a precise vision of the organization current practice in relation with the previously selected process areas (in this case, those related to project management and product engineering) and guided by the preliminary evaluation results.
+The second phase of the assessment consists of obtaining a precise vision of the organization current practice in relation with the previously selected process areas (in this case, those related to project management and product engineering) and guided by the preliminary evaluation results.

-phase performed by means of detailed interviews to Division Managers, Managers Centres of of Experts, Proiect Managers and The Engineers. interviews should be prepared based on the results of the preliminary evaluation.
+This phase is performed by means of detailed interviews to Division Managers, Managers Centres of of Experts, Project Managers and Engineers.
+The interviews should be prepared based on the results of the preliminary evaluation.
 Also the documentation gathering should be used in this phase provides because objective evidence of the practices accomplishment.